-The deaths of the Chiang Mai seven are remarkably similar to the unexplained deaths on Koh Phi Ph of American tourist Jill St Onge and Norwegian holiday-maker Julie Michelle Bergheim at The Laleena Guesthouse on Koh Phi Ph on May 6, 2009, with Ms. St Onge’s fiance, Ryan Kells, reporting a strong smell of chemicals in the room they occupied.
+The deaths of the Chiang Mai seven are remarkably similar to the unexplained deaths on Koh Phi Ph of American tourist Jill St Onge and Norwegian holiday-maker Julie Michelle Bergheim at The Laleena Guesthouse on Koh Phi Ph on May 6, 2009.
+Ms St Onge’s fiance, Ryan Kells, reported a strong smell of chemicals in the room they occupied.

-A spokesperson for the American Embassy in Bangkok said it was aware of the deaths and the ongoing investigation and offered its condolences to the families, noting that it “has offered the technical assistance of Centers for Disease Control and Prevention (CDC) personnel in Thailand to assist the Ministry of Public Health in its investigation”.
+A spokesperson for the American Embassy in Bangkok said it was aware of the deaths and the ongoing investigation and offered its condolences to the families, noting that it “has offered the technical assistance of the US Centers for Disease Control and Prevention (US-CDC) personnel in Thailand to assist the Ministry of Public Health (MOPH) in its investigation”.

-Approaches to the British Association of Travel Agents, the Australian Association of Travel Agents, the US Travel Association and the Tourism Industry Association New Zealand as to whether they would advise their travel agents to make disclosure to intending tourists about the use of chlorpyrifos all went unanswered.
+Approaches to the British Association of Travel Agents, the Australian Association of Travel Agents, the US Travel Association, and the Tourism Industry Association New Zealand as to whether they would advise travel agents to make disclosure to intending tourists about the use of chlorpyrifos all went unanswered.

 Bangkok Post censors potentially damaging announcement by Thailand FDA

-Speculation that Thai authorities may not be being totally transparent in their reporting and handling of the situation received a boost when the country’s English-language newspaper, the Bangkok Post published an article on on its website on May 13 titled FDA: Chlorpyrifos unsafe for bedrooms*, and then without explanation removed it less than two hours later – though not fast enough to prevent a cached copy of the page being indexed on the internet.
+Speculation that Thai authorities may not be being totally transparent in their reporting and handling of the situation received a boost when the country’s English-language newspaper, the Bangkok Post published an article on its website on May 13 titled FDA: chlorpyrifos unsafe for bedrooms, and then without explanation, removed it less than two hours later.
+Though not fast enough to prevent a cached copy of the page being indexed on the internet.

 The original article stated: “Thailand’s Food and Drug Administration has warned the public to refrain from using pesticides containing chlorpyrifos in a bedroom as there is no substantial report on the product’s safety.

-“The warning on Friday followed reports in the New Zealand media that traces of Chlorpyrifos, a chemical used to kill bed ugs (sic), were found in samples taken from hotel rooms where guests had developed fatal illnesses.
+“The warning on Friday followed reports in the New Zealand media that traces of chlorpyrifos, a chemical used to kill bed bugs, were found in samples taken from hotel rooms where guests had developed fatal illnesses.
 Some actually died in their hotel rooms.

 “”Chlorpyrifos is not meant for usie (sic) in bedroom areas due to lack of a substantial report on the product’s safety for use in such areas.